Ale-Deto04/SDN-Based_Honeypot/README.md

 This project was developed as part of the _"Next Generation Network"_ course.
 It implements a **security honeypot** architecture based on **Software-Defined Networking (SDN)** over a Kathará-emulated enterprise network.

 The scenario model a company environment composed of:
-- a legitimate server exposing HTTP services
+- A legitimate **server** exposing HTTP services
-- a honeypot that mimics the server
+- A **honeypot** that mimics the server
-- hosts representing both authorized and unauthorized users
+- Two **hosts** representing both authorized and unauthorized users

-The SDN controller dynamically identifies untrusted access attempts and, instead of blocking the source IP, leverages SDN capabilities to transparently redirect malicious hosts to the honeypot.
+The SDN controller dynamically **identifies untrusted access attempts** and, instead of blocking the source IP, leverages SDN capabilities to **redirect** the malicious hosts to the honeypot.
-Thanks to packet manipulation at the network layer, the malicious host remains unaware of the redirection.
+Thanks to packet manipulation at the network layer, the malicious host remains **unaware** of the redirection.

 ---

 ## Project description
-The project consists of an active laboratory environment in which the network of a fictitious company, HoneyMoon INC., is deployed using Kathará.
+The project consists of an active laboratory environment in which the network of a fictitious company, called _HoneyMoon INC_, is deployed using Kathará.
 Clients can interact with the infrastructure by accessing services hosted within the network.
-The architecture follows a client–server model, with traffic fully managed by an SDN-enabled switch under the control of a centralized controller.
+The architecture follows a **client–server** model, with traffic fully managed by an SDN-enabled switch under the control of a centralized controller.

 ### Network Topology

-The network is composed of five hosts, each belonging to a different subnet, interconnected through an Open vSwitch and managed by an SDN controller (Ryu).
+The network is composed of five hosts, each belonging to a different subnet, interconnected through an Open vSwitch and managed by an SDN controller (`Ryu`).
+The network topology is shown following schema:

 ```mermaid
 graph TD